AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 Adobe strongly recommends that you use the latest version of the desktop app.
 Upgrade using the following instructions, if you are using v1.x.

 1. Before upgrading, sync all your assets.
-**Caution:** Upload your changes, else you will lose the changes during upgrade.
+Upload your changes, else you will lose the changes during upgrade.

 1. Uninstall the previous version of the app.